pdhoopr/gps-to-gpx/README.md

 This project was created primarily as a hobby project to help familiarize myself with the process of creating a JavaScript library.
 For that reason, and because it has pretty targeted use cases, it probably won't get a ton of attention.
 Hopefully, someone somewhere finds it useful and does something super cool with it.
 If that person is you, I'd love to hear from you!

+## Contributing

-If you have any feature requests or encounter any problems, please use the [contributing guidelines](https://github.com/impatrickhooper/gps-to-gpx/blob/master/CONTRIBUTING.md) to determine your next move.
+Contributions from the community are welcome and encouraged!
+If you have any ideas, feature requests, bugs, etc., please use the [contributing guidelines](https://github.com/impatrickhooper/gps-to-gpx/blob/master/CONTRIBUTING.md) to determine your next move.
+Also note that this project follows a [code of conduct](https://github.com/impatrickhooper/gps-to-gpx/blob/master/CODE_OF_CONDUCT.md).
 Thank you!

+## Releases

+This project follows [Semantic Versioning](http://semver.org/).
+All releases are documented on the GitHub [releases page](https://github.com/impatrickhooper/gps-to-gpx/releases) and in the [changelog](https://github.com/impatrickhooper/gps-to-gpx/blob/master/CHANGELOG.md).

 ## License